inoueakimitsu/minimal-drift-pattern/README.md

 > **Prompt (example):**
 > ```
-> You are given the following From here, translate as appropriate to create English sentence 1.
+> You are given the following texts.
+> From here, translate Japanese sentence 1 as appropriate to create English sentence 1.
 >
 > - Japanese sentence 0
 > - English Sentence 0 (This is a translation of Japanese Sentence 0)